-Early on in our ministry, one of my mentors shared the “River Babies” parable with me.
-His ministry was similar to ours, providing an after-school tutoring program for under-resourced children living on the northside of town.
-I would like to share the wisdom of that parable with you today and how its meaning has changed for me over the years.
+Early on in our ministry, a mentor shared the “River Babies” story with me.
+His ministry was similar to ours, providing an after-school tutoring program for under-resourced children living on the northside of our town.
+I thought I understood the story’s meaning straightaway.
+Over the years, however, my own experiences have enabled me to see multiple layers of wisdom beneath the story’s surface.
+Now, I share the “River Babies” parable with you.

 “Once upon a time, there was a small village on the edge of a river.
 Life in the village was busy.
 There were people growing food and people teaching the children to make blankets and people cooking meals.

 One day as a villager took a break from harvesting, he noticed a baby floating down the river toward the village.
 She couldn’t believe her eyes!
 Almost immediately, she heard more crying in the distance.
 She looked further downstream to see that two babies had already floated by the village.
 She looked around at the other villagers working nearby.

 “Does anyone else see this baby?” she asked.